To F3 or Not to F3?

 3) Having an adventure

-4) Exploring Other Options
+4) Exploring Alternative Careers

-Your F3 year is a great opportunity to explore ways in which you can put your medical skills to use which are outside of the world of hospital medicine.
-That might mean adding strings to your bow such as education or academia, working in a healthcare startup, medical journalism, medical writing or something further off the beaten path.
+An F3 Year is a great opportunity to explore ways in which you can put your medical skills to use outside of the world of hospital medicine without jeopardising all of the progress you have made to date.

+You could work in education or academia, a healthcare startup, medical journalism, the pharmaceutical industry, or something further off the beaten path.
 If you'd like to learn more about other career options, the Alternative Careers for Doctors Facebook group is a fantastic community of like-minded clinicians who are exploring alternative career options.

 - Which parts of being a doctor do I love?
 What would allow me to do more of that?

 - Which parts of being a doctor do I dislike?
-What has stopped me from enjoying my F1 and F2 years?
+What has stopped me from enjoying my F1 and F2 Years?

 This article was based on thoughts provided by Laura Blackburn.
 She is a Medical Registrar with an interest in education, coaching and mentoring.
 She has just completed a year as a Health Education England Coaching and Mentoring Fellow.
 Through her company Transition Solutions, she provides group and one-to-one coaching for professionals.
 Particular areas of interest are career coaching for doctors and supporting professionals returning to practice following career breaks.
 Coaching will support you in exploring your values, motivations and goals and help you achieve the career you really want.